PacktPublishing/Software-Architecture-with-Cpp-2E/README.md

 His interests include system, embedded and game programming, electronics.
 Being an enthusiast of retro gaming and vintage computing, he enjoys exploring how historical technologies inform modern system design.
 These hobbies complement his professional work, providing creative inspiration and perspective on the IT evolution.

-"If a task has once begun, never leave it till it's done.
-Be the labor great or small, do it well or not at all."

-### Download a free PDF

-<i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>

-<p> <a href="https://packt.link/free-ebook/9781838554590">https://packt.link/free-ebook/9781838554590 </a> </p>